argoso/ESP32Webradio/README.md

 NB!
 You may not be able to program ESP32s when peripherals are connected, as their power consumption prevents this.

+Without problems, the components will not fit into the cartridge case, and you will have to cut it internally and remove the connectors that are already attached.
+In the picture below, I haven't finished it yet and I haven't fixed the components and I haven't made a window for the oled screen either.

 In the Arduino IDE, I chose the "ESP32 Dev Module" board because it gives more options for configuring the flashing (partitioning, etc.).
 However, there is no need to change them in this project.

 Pressing the Rotary Encoder switches modes between station mode and volume mode